equivalent/equivalent.github.io/_posts/til/2017-05-25-raspberry-pi-cifs-mount-on-boot.markdown

+---
+layout: til_post
-# Raspberry PI CIFS mount on boot
+title:  "Raspberry PI CIFS mount on boot"
+categories: til
+disq_id: til-22
+redirect_from:
+  - "/tils/22"
+  - "/tils/22-raspberry-pi-cifs-mount-on-boot"
+---

 In order to mount NAS unit / network folder in linux / Raspbery PI place this in your `/etc/fstab`